emer/leabra/README.md

 There are also other implementations of Leabra available:
 * [leabra7](https://github.com/PrincetonUniversity/leabra7) Python implementation of the version 7 of Leabra, by Daniel Greenidge and Ken Norman at Princeton.
-* [Matlab](https://grey.colorado.edu/cgi-bin/viewvc.cgi/emergent/trunk/Matlab/) (also available in the C++ emergent source tree) -- a complete implementation of these equations in Matlab, coded by Sergio Verduzco-Flores.
+* [Matlab](https://github.com/emer/cemer/blob/master/Matlab/) (link into the cemer C++ emergent source tree) -- a complete implementation of these equations in Matlab, coded by Sergio Verduzco-Flores.
 * [Python](https://github.com/benureau/leabra) implementation by Fabien Benureau.
 * [R](https://github.com/johannes-titz/leabRa) implementation by Johannes Titz.

 This repository contains specialized additions to the core algorithm described here:
 * [deep](https://github.com/emer/leabra/blob/master/deep) has the DeepLeabra mechanisms for simulating the deep neocortical <-> thalamus pathways (wherein basic Leabra represents purely superficial-layer processing)
+* [pbwm](https://github.com/emer/leabra/blob/master/rl) has basic reinforcement learning models such as Rescorla-Wagner and TD (temporal differences).
-* [pbwm](https://github.com/emer/leabra/blob/master/pbwm) has the prefrontal-cortex basal ganglia working memory model (PBWM) and associated learning mechanisms such as TD (temporal differences).
+* [pbwm](https://github.com/emer/leabra/blob/master/pbwm1) has the prefrontal-cortex basal ganglia working memory model (PBWM).
 * [hip](https://github.com/emer/leabra/blob/master/hip) has the hippocampus specific learning mechanisms.

 ## Timing